shakebugs/shake-docs/docs/ios/crash-reporting.md

 Shake ships with the `upload-symbols.sh`script which uploads dSYMS to Shake servers.

+When your project is opened with Xcode, select the *Scheme* and then *EditScheme* in the dropdown menu.

+Expand the *Build Action* options and select *Post Actions*.
+Select the **+** icon and add a new *Run Script Phase* to build post actions.

-Add this script as a RunScript phase of your Xcode project build process so the latest dSYMS are uploaded after every build action.
+This ensures that latest dSYMS are uploaded after every build process.
 Make sure to replace the placeholder values with the correct values for your environment.

 ```script